zetag33/animal_computer_vision/README.md

 The models range from a 40% accuracy for the fully connected model, to 98,63% accuracy for InceptionV3 fine tunned on the data.

 We also cover data augmentation and fine-tuning.

+The dataset is not updateable to github due size, but you can download it in this Zenodo link: https://zenodo.org/records/10898524